-When you know the date you wish to take your Degree, complete the Application to Proceed to Degree form (download here).
+Please complete the Application to Proceed to Degree form if you wish to graduate in October and November 2019 (download here).
+For those wishing to graduate in 2020, please fill in this form (download here).
 Congregation timings are not known until eight days before the date, so include a current phone or email address (not your @cam, unless you are continuing onto a further course) where you can be contacted in the seven days before your Congregation date.
 Return by email or by post to:

 Barton Road, Cambridge CB3 9BB

 - We must receive your completed application form at least 15 days before the date on which you want to take your Degree, whether in person or in absentia.
 For May or July congregations we may not be able to accommodate all applicants; if so, we will suggest alternate dates.